-The silicon chip, which is the CPU, is tiny and sits in a particular slot on the motherboard that is separate from all other components.
-When a computer is running, the processor acts as the brain of its work, performing all the calculations the computer needs to run programs and applications.
-It’s no exaggeration to say that the CPU is an essential part of any build.
+CPU: The silicon chip, the CPU, is tiny and sits in a particular slot on the motherboard that is separate from all other components.
+When a computer runs, the processor acts as the brain of its work, performing all the calculations the computer needs to run programs and applications.
+It’s no exaggeration to say that the CPU is essential to any build.

 How do I choose a good CPU for my FPS?

 This question is difficult to answer because it requires an idea of the overall context and builds.
-Many factors influence things like this, so bear with me while doing a little analysis of what you’re choosing.
+Many factors influence things like this, so bear with me while analyzing what you’re choosing.

 These days, average gaming monitors display images with a resolution of 1920x1080, which can easily handle even mid-range CPUs and GPUs.
-However, if you’re playing 4K images on your monitor, you’ll need a compelling setup to run it smoothly in all conditions.
-Before deciding on a CPU (and GPU), you’ll want to take a closer look at what you can get.
+However, if you’re playing 4K images on your monitor, you’ll need a compelling setup to run smoothly in all conditions.
+Before deciding on a CPU (and GPU), you’ll want to look closely at what you can get.

 So this time, we proceeded from the point of wanting to make a PC for gaming.
 But sometimes people don’t need it and want a workstation where they can play light games here and there.
 This is very common, so you probably don’t want to spend excessive amounts on powerful components that don’t realize their full potential.

 If you are here, consider buying a processor with integrated graphics.
-As the name suggests, CPUs with integrated graphics don’t require a GPU at all, saving you a lot of money and time.
-AMD calls these APUs, and newer APUs are getting better with each iteration, and some can play pretty decent games.
+As the name suggests, CPUs with integrated graphics don’t require a GPU, saving you much money and time.
+AMD calls these APUs; newer APUs are getting better with each iteration, and some can play pretty decent games.
 But they also have their downsides, so consider them too.

-Of course, budget is paramount when it comes to buying parts for your PC from scratch.
+Of course, budget is paramount when buying parts for your PC from scratch.
 It is essential to know that you can afford to purchase parts accordingly.
 This is doubly true for the CPU as it can bottleneck many other components of the PC, especially the GPU.
-So it’s a good idea to check your bank balance before looking for a very powerful processor.
+So it’s a good idea to check your bank balance before looking for a potent processor.

-If that’s not enough, you should also consider other PC parts such as fans, RAM, and storage.
+Consider other PC parts such as fans, RAM, and storage if that’s not enough.
 Building robust gaming rigs requires reliable components across all departments.
 Nothing can be achieved if your CPU and GPU are running like champs and everything else is crawling.
 This also leads to our final element, cooling.